Skip to content

 class Meta:

-db_config = DATABASE_CONFIG['sqlite']s)
+db_config = DATABASE_CONFIG['sqlite'])

 Automatic Table Management

 In the latest version of AbarORM, you no longer need to manually create tables.
 The library automatically handles the creation and management of your tables based on the model definitions.
 This means that as soon as you start interacting with your models, AbarORM will ensure that the corresponding tables are created if they do not already exist.
+However, you can manage the names of the tables manually by defining the table_name variable in the Meta class

 Automatic Schema Updates